The adverse action process is the legally required procedure employers must follow when denying employment based on background check findings.

 What is Adverse Action?

-Because adverse action negatively impacts consumers, it often leads to litigation.
 To minimize the risk of litigation and non-compliance for your company, and to protect consumers, the Fair Credit Reporting Act (FCRA) has established a set of procedures all companies must follow if they choose to take adverse action of any kind against an applicant.

 The Adverse Action Process: 3 Steps to Follow to Stay Compliant